tapdata/tapdata.github.io/docs/TapData Shell/tapshell-overview.md

 - Author, test, run & monitor the Jobs & Pipeliens
 - Publish APIs

-「WIP」tapshell is available as a standalone package in the Tapdata download center.
+Tapshell is available as a standalone package in the Tapdata download center.